aros-development-team/AROS/scripts/azure/README.md

 * **Target: Linux Microsoft-hosted agents**, where the disk failures occur.
-The macOS dependency and flag branches are preserved so a Darwin flavour still works, but because each stage runs on a fresh agent the native host GCC would be rebuilt per stage — **macOS native-toolchain flavours are better kept on the original `scripts/azure` single-job pipeline.**
+The macOS dependency and flag branches are preserved so a Darwin flavour still works, but because each stage runs on a fresh agent the native host GCC is rebuilt per stage — **expect macOS native-toolchain flavours to be slower than they were under the replaced single-job pipeline.**
 * `Contrib` recompiles `includes`+`linklibs` (not the full core).
 That trades a bit of CPU for bounded disk; the 360-minute job timeout is ample.
 If contrib recompile time ever becomes the constraint, switch that flavour to the